Requirements management: Feasibility

 In the Feasibility stage, costs of the requirements are determined.
 For user requirements, the current cost of work is compared to the future projected costs once the new system is in place.
 Questions such as these are asked: “What are data entry errors costing us now?”
 Or “What is the cost of scrap due to operator error with the current interface?”
 Actually, the need for the new tool is often recognized as these questions come to the attention of financial people in the organization.

 Business costs would include, “What department has the budget for this?”
 “What is the expected rate of return on the new product in the marketplace?”
 “What’s the internal rate of return in reducing costs of training and support if we make a new, easier-to-use system?”

 Technical costs are related to software development costs and hardware costs.
 “Do we have the right people to create the tool?”
 “Do we need new equipment to support expanded software roles?”
-This last question is an important type.
 The team must inquire into whether the newest automated tools will add sufficient processing power to shift some of the burden from the user to the system in order to save people time.

 The question also points out a fundamental point about requirements management.
 A human and a tool form a system, and this realization is especially important if the tool is a computer or a new application on a computer.
 The human mind excels in parallel processing and interpretation of trends with insufficient data.
 The CPU excels in serial processing and accurate mathematical computation.
 The overarching goal of the requirements management effort for a software project would thus be to make sure the work being automated gets assigned to the proper processor.
 For instance, “Don’t make the human remember where she is in the interface.
 Make the interface report the human’s location in the system at all times.”
 Or “Don’t make the human enter the same data in two screens.
 Make the system store the data and fill in the second screen as needed.”

 The deliverable from the Feasibility stage is the budget and schedule for the project.